SimplexCC/sell-docs/source/includes/api-overview/_types.md

 When you receive `Id`'s from Simplex you may only store them and then send them back in subsequent API's.

 <aside class="warning">
-"Opaque" as is: assume nothing about the contents; it may change in the future.
+"Opaque" as in "assume nothing about the contents, it may change in the future".
 </aside>

 ### FiatCurrency ###